GlassWall/CabService/README.md

     4. Make sure you follow the steps mentioned under "DOCKER START STEPS" and ensure that the steps execute successfully.

 PROJECT START STEPS:

-    Pre-requisites:
-    1. Install need python and pip to be installed in your system.

     Steps:
     1. To run this application, do the following: